theorchard/linters/Readme.md

 When you call the `register` method, the second parameter allows you to pass in some options:

-* `disableScss`: (only for the watcher task) if you don't want to watch changes on scss files.
-* `disableJs`: (only for the watcher task) if you don't want to watch changes on js files.
-* `jsFiles`: additional js files to consider or ignore.
-The linter will always check against all `.js`.
-* `scssFiles`: additional scss files to consider or ignore.
-The linter will always check against all `.scss` files.
-* `phpFiles`: additional php files to consider or ignore.
-The linter will always check against all `.php` files.
+* `files`: Dictionary that contains the list of all your files.
+* `files.php`: List of all your php files.
+* `files.js`: List of all your javascript files.
+* `files.scss`: List of all your Sass files.

 ### Linter task sets: